Child Support and the Insurance Match Program

 - Workers’ Compensation

-- State child support agencies submit information to OCSE about parents who owe past-due support.
+- State child support agencies submit information about parents who owe past-due support.

-- We compare information about those parents who meet the IM program criteria with insurance claims, payments, settlements, and awards.
+- We compare information about parents who owe past-due child support with information about upcoming insurance claims, payments, settlements, and awards.

 - We send matches to the state child support agencies responsible for collecting the past-due support.

-- State child support agencies that choose to act on the match send a request to the insurer to withhold the payment, based on its laws and policies.
+- State child support agencies that choose to act on the match send a request to the insurer to withhold the payment, based on the state's laws and policies.